rschristopher/ischristtrue.com/src/index.md

 *by* ***R.S.
 Christopher***

+> Pride goeth before a fall,
+> and *Humility* before grace

 <!--
+Lord Jesus Christ
-Lord Jesus Christ, Son of the Living God
+Son of the Living God
-Have mercy on me
+Have mercy on me,
  a sinner
 -->